jcoliz/yofi/YoFi.SampleGen/YoFi.SampleGen.Exe/README.md

 ## Usage

 ```
-    YoFi.SampleGen.Exe <Input> --year <Year> --project <Project> --inplace --help
+    YoFi.SampleGen.Exe --year <Year> --project <Project> --project <Project> --inplace --help
 ```

-## Input

-* Sample Data Definitions, e.g. YoFi.SampleGen.Tests/SampleData/FullSampleDataDefinition.xlsx

-If input is not specified, it will look for FullSampleDataDefinition.xlsx in the current directory.

 ## Options

 * --year &lt;Year&gt;.
 Defaults to current year
 * --project &lt;Project&gt;.
 Output only single project.
-Ok to have multiple --output options for multiple projects.
+Ok to have multiple --project options for multiple projects.
 If not specified, defaults to generating all projects.
 * --inplace.
 Generate outputs in their correct directories in the project.
 If not included, will generate in "out" under current directory
 * --help.
 Show usage and options